 - What’s the definition of used?

 Search engines provide some of the strongest intent.
-If I search for “best mp3 player”, chances are that I’m going to review and eventually purchase what I’m looking for.
-This is why so many businesses are blogging – to provide their products and services with great search engine placement for the keywords on how consumers and businesses are searching for them.
+If I search for best mp3 player, chances are that I’m going to review and eventually purchase what I’m looking for.
+This is why so many businesses are blogging – to provide their products and services with great search engine placement for the keywords on how firms and consumers are searching for them.

-Internet Yellow Pages (IYP) are a little different.
-These business directories tout both great search engine placement AND the big numbers.
-My belief is that IYP actually dilutes the ability for a lead to connect to your business because they have to:
+Internet Yellow Pages are a little different.
+These business directories tout both great search engine placement AND big numbers.
+My belief is that they actually dilute the ability of a lead to connect to your business because they have to:

 - Find a directory